Weighted Ehrhart series and a type-$\mathsf{B}$ analogue of a formula of MacMahon: Introduction

+is the numerator of a $q$-analogue of the Ehrhart series of products of cross polytopes. \end{Btheorem}

 Considering MacMahon's formulae of types~$\mathsf{A}$ and~$\mathsf{B}$ from the polytope side, we give explicit descriptions of (a $q$-analogue of) the $h^*$-polynomials of two families of polytopes, namely products of standard simplices and products of cross polytopes, in Theorems~\ref{MacMahonA} and~\ref{MacMahonB}, respectively.
-For example, for $\eta=(1,2)$ the generating function on the right hand side of (\ref{MacMahonFormulaTypeB}) encodes the numbers of weighted lattice points in the $k$th dilates of the product of a one-dimensional and a two-dimensional cross polytope.
-For $k\in \{1,2\}$ the polytope is shown in Figure~\ref{fig:dreidim}. \\ A special case of Theorem~\hyperref[MacMahonFormulaTypeB]{B}, Corollary~\ref{Cor_hypercubein0}, interprets the Eulerian numbers of type~$\mathsf{B}$ as the coefficients of the $h^*$-polynomial of a polytope and, more generally, the joint distribution of major index and descent over the hyperoctahedral group $B_n$ as a $q$-analogue of this $h^*$-polynomial.
-We refer to Section~\ref{section:MacMahonTypeB} for further details.\\ Using this connection between the Ehrhart series of certain polytopes and permutation statistics, we study properties as palindromicity and unimodality of several generalisations of the Eulerian numbers, such as Gorenstein and anti-blocking polytopes on the polytope side; cf.\ Section~\ref{section:Properties}.\\ In Section~\ref{section:Generalisation}, we define coloured multiset permutations as a generalisation of (signed) multiset permutations and a descent statistic on them which specialises to descents on coloured permutations as introduced by Steingr\'{i}msson; see~\cite{Steingrimsson}.
+Moreover, the Ehrhart series \eqref{MacMahonFormulaTypeB} give rise to a so-called $q$-Ehrhart polynomial, which is a polynomial in the $q$-binomial coefficient $\binom{k}{1}_q$ and was introduced by Chapoton \cite{Chapoton}.
+For example, for $\eta=(1,2)$ the generating function on the right hand side of \eqref{MacMahonFormulaTypeB} encodes the numbers of weighted lattice points in the $k$th dilates of the product of a one-dimensional and a two-dimensional cross polytope.
+For $k\in \{1,2\}$ the polytope is shown in Figure~\ref{fig:dreidim}. \\ A special case of Theorem~\hyperref[MacMahonFormulaTypeB]{B}, viz.\ Corollary~\ref{Cor_hypercubein0}, interprets the Eulerian numbers of type~$\mathsf{B}$ as the coefficients of the $h^*$-polynomial of a polytope and, more generally, the joint distribution of major index and descent over the hyperoctahedral group $B_n$ as a $q$-analogue of this $h^*$-polynomial.
+We refer to Section~\ref{section:MacMahonTypeB} for further details.\\ Using this connection between the Ehrhart series of certain polytopes and permutation statistics, palindromicity and unimodality of several generalisations of the Eulerian numbers can be seen via the polytope-theoretic counterpart, namely Gorenstein and anti-blocking polytopes; cf.\ Section~\ref{section:Properties}.\\ In Section~\ref{section:Generalisation}, we define coloured multiset permutations as generalisations of (signed) multiset permutations and a descent statistic on them which is equidistributed over the group of coloured permutations to descent statistics defined by \cite{BeckBraun} and \cite{Steingrimsson}.
 We discuss a potential candidate for a polytope corresponding to this set of permutations and further present partial results on the connection between Ehrhart series and descent statistics.